feynon/carlosbecker.com/content/post/2018-04-07-effective-developer.md

 Explain it to someone interested.

 The idea is simple: how can you be effective at using something you don't understand?
-Sure it is easy to use a framework that give you everything, but what will you do when the framework fails and you don't know why?
+Sure it is easy to use a framework that gives you everything, but what will you do when the framework fails and you don't know why?

-Copy some crappy hack from StackOverflow, I suppose.
+Probably copy some crappy hack from StackOverflow.

 Don't get me wrong, I learnt a lot on StackOverflow, but you need to want to learn, not only to fix your current problem.